JordanGlanfield/double_blind_code_reviewer/README.md

 character you wish as password (the actual value is ignored by the fake LDAP).

 ## Testing
 A stub test-suite is provided for the *auth* view.
-You can find there examples of how to test routes and how to use pytest's parameterisation.
-The interesting bit is however in `conftest.py`, where fixtures for a dummy application instance, database and authentication operations are defined.
+In `tests/views/test_auth.py`, you can find examples of how to test routes and how to use pytest's parameterization.
+The interesting bit is however in `conftest.py`, where fixtures for a dummy application instance, database and authentication handler are defined.
-To run tests, from the top directory of the project run `pytest` (with `-v` if you are the wordy type).
+To run the tests, from the top directory of the project run `pytest` (with `-v` if you like to see many lines of text on your screen).

 ## General Development Conventions